uns-datahub/.github/profile/README.md

 Open-source building blocks for industrial Unified Namespace systems.

-UNS DataHub projects help TypeScript and Node-RED applications publish, process, archive, and query operational data through a consistent MQTT-based namespace.
+UNS DataHub projects help Python, TypeScript and Node-RED applications publish, process, archive, and query operational data through a consistent MQTT-based namespace.
 The public repositories in this organization are designed to be useful independently.
 The DataHub controller and deployment tooling are maintained in